-92. DEFENDANT knowingly and intentionally failed to comply with Cal.
+1 expended calculating the correct rates for the overtime worked and the amount of employment 2 taxes which were not properly paid to state and federal tax authorities.
+These damages are difficul 3 to estimate.
+Therefore, PLAINTIFF and the other members of the CALIFORNIA LABOR SU 4 CLASS may elect to recover liquidated damages of fifty dollars (\$50.00) for the initial pay period 5 5 in which the violation occurred, and one hundred dollars (\$100.00) for each violation 6 6 subsequent pay period pursuant to Cal.
 Lab.
-Code § 226, causing injury and damages to PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS.
-These damages include, but are not limited to, costs expended calculating the correct wages for all missed meal and rest breaks and the amount of employment taxes which were not properly paid to state and federal tax authorities.
-These damages are difficult to estimate.
-Therefore, PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS may elect to recover liquidated damages of fifty dollars (\$50.00) for the initial pay period in which the violation occurred, and one hundred dollars (\$100.00) for each violation in a subsequent pay period pursuant to Cal.
+Code § 226, in an amount according to proof at 7 7 time of trial (but in no event more than four thousand dollars (\$4,000.00) for PLAINTIFF a 8 each respective member of the CALIFORNIA LABOR SUB-CLASS herein).
+9 SEVENTH CAUSE OF ACTION 10 FOR FAILURE TO PAY WAGES WHEN DUE 11 (Cal.
 Lab.
-Code § 226, in an amount according to proof at the time of trial (but in no event more than four thousand dollars (\$4,000.00) for PLAINTIFF and each respective member of the CALIFORNIA LABOR SUB-CLASS herein).

-SEVENTH CAUSE OF ACTION

-FAILURE TO PAY WAGES WHEN DUE

-(Cal.
+Code §§201, 202, 203) 12 (Alleged by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS and against all 13 Defendants) 14 94.
+PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, 15 reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of 16 this Complaint.
+17 95.
+Cal.
 Lab.
-Code § 203)

-(Alleged by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS and against all Defendants)

-- PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-93.
-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - Cal.
+Code § 200 provides that: 18 As used in this article:(a) "Wages" includes all amounts for labor performed by 19 employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, Commission basis, or other method of calculation. (b) 20 "Labor" includes labor, work, or service whether rendered or performed under contract, subcontract, partnership, station plan, or other agreement if the labor to be 21 paid for is performed personally by the person demanding payment.
+22 96.
+Cal.
 Lab.
-Code § 200 provides that: 94.

-As used in this article:

-- (d) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, Commission basis, or other method of calculation. - (e) "Labor" includes labor, work, or service whether rendered or performed under contract, subcontract, partnership, station plan, or other agreement if the to be paid for is performed personally by the person demanding payment. - 95.
+Code § 201 provides, in relevant part, that "If an employer discharges an 23 employee, the wages earned and unpaid at the time of discharge are due and payable 24 immediately."
+25 97.
 Cal.
 Lab.
-Code § 201 provides, in relevant part, that "If an employer discharges an employee, the wages earned and unpaid at the time of discharge are due and payable immediately."

-96. Cal.
-Lab.
-Code § 202 provides, in relevant part, that:

-If an employee not having a written contract for a definite period quits his or her employment, his or her wages shall become due and payable not later than 72 hours thereafter, unless the employee has given 72 hours previous notice of his or her intention to quit, in which case the employee is entitled to his or her wages at the time of quitting.
+Code § 202 provides, in relevant part, that: 26 If an employee not having a written contract for a definite period quits his or her 27 employment, his or her wages shall become due and payable not later than 72 hours thereafter, unless the employee has given 72 hours previous notice of his or her intention to quit, in which case the employee is entitled to his or her wages a time of quitting.
 Notwithstanding any other provision of law, an employee who quits without providing a 72-hour notice shall be entitled to receive payment by mail if he or she so requests and designates a mailing address.
 The date of the mailing shall constitute the date of payment for purposes of the requirement to provide payment within 72 hours of the notice of quitting.

-- 97. There was no definite term in PLAINTIFF's or any CALIFORNIA LABOR SUB-CLASS Members' employment contract. - 98.
+- 98. There was no definite term in PLAINTIFF's or any CALIFORNIA LABOR SUB-CLASS Members' employment contract. - 99.
 Cal.
 Lab.
 Code § 203 provides: